 You should refrain from giving out your personal information, like account details, passwords, and OTPs, to anyone unknown.

-Have you ever heard Microsoft or any other well known tech company asking you to provide remote access?
-Microsoft asks its users to provide the event viewer log data to troubleshoot specific problems, but they never ask you to provide remote access.
+Have you ever heard Microsoft or any well-known tech company ask for remote access?
+Microsoft asks its users for the event viewer log data to troubleshoot specific problems but never asks for remote access.

-So, if anyone calls over the phone asking you to provide remote access to a computer, it will likely be a scam.
-Even if your PC is fine, they would create a problem and ask you for money to fix it.
+So, if anyone calls you asking for remote access to a computer, it will likely be a scam.
+Even if your PC is fine, they will create a problem and ask for money to fix it.

 Everyone loves gifts, and scammers take advantage of this.
 Scammers can trick you into believing you’ve won a lottery or a prize; don’t fall for these traps.

-They may even trick you into believing that you’re actually eligible for that alluring insurance or health policy.
+They may even trick you into believing you’re eligible for that alluring insurance or health policy.

-Just take a deep breath and think: have you ever entered any contest or expected a lottery prize?
-If the answer is no, chances are that those attractive policies, prizes, etc are fake.
+Take a deep breath and consider: Have you ever entered a contest or expected a lottery prize?
+If the answer is no, chances are that those attractive policies, prizes, etc., are fake.

-Anyone from a legitimate company would never refuse to give you additional information about the topic you’re discussing.
-Someone claiming your ‘friend’, or ‘relative’ is in trouble but can’t provide an actual name is likely to be a scam.
+Anyone from a legitimate company would never refuse to provide additional information about the topic you’re discussing.
+Someone who claims your ‘friend’ or ‘relative’ is in trouble but can’t provide an actual name is likely to be a scammer.

 It’s best to avoid dealing with people over the phone who provide incomplete or false information about things.

-So, this guide is all about how to tell if it’s a scammer’s phone number.
-Scam calls can be very dangerous; hence, educating yourself about common scams is important.
+This guide explains how to tell if a phone number is from a scammer.
+Scam calls can be hazardous, so educating yourself about common scams is essential.
 Let us know if you need more clarification on understanding specific scam calls.